Chapter 3 – Relationship to Clients – annotated

 The fiduciary relationship, the duty of loyalty and conflicting interests

-[5] The rule governing conflicts of interest is founded in the duty of loyalty which is grounded in the law governing fiduciaries.
+[5] The rule governing conflict of interest is founded in the duty of loyalty which is grounded in the law governing fiduciaries.
 The lawyer-client relationship is a fiduciary relationship and as such, the lawyer has a duty of loyalty to the client.
 To maintain public confidence in the integrity of the legal profession and the administration of justice, in which lawyers play a key role, it is essential that lawyers respect the duty of loyalty.
 Arising from the duty of loyalty are other duties, such as a duty to commit to the client’s cause, the duty of confidentiality, the duty of candour and the duty not to act in a conflict of interest.

 [6] A client must be assured of the lawyer’s undivided loyalty, free from any material impairment of the lawyer and client relationship.
 The relationship may be irreparably damaged where the lawyer’s representation of one client is directly adverse to another client’s immediate legal interests.
 One client may legitimately fear that the lawyer will not pursue the representation out of deference to the other client.